Eronarn/eronarn.github.io/_posts/2020-04-22-Moving-on-from-Quantopian.md

 title: Moving on from Quantopian
 ---

-> _Note: Many others at Quantopian have been furloughed, so please take a look at what they're looking for too: TBD_
+> _Note: Many others at Quantopian have been furloughed through no fault of their own.
+I encourage you to [reach out to other Quantopian alumni](https://docs.google.com/spreadsheets/d/1ss-u3sMIwJn3qruYXDk-cb-Hfgs3ZvQzi0EOb0xQ3JY/edit#gid=1952339204) and help them find the new opportunities that they deserve._

 Hi, I'm James!
 For the past three years I've been a site reliability engineer (SRE) at Quantopian, a crowd-sourced quantitative investment startup.
 Unfortunately, COVID-19 impacted the company's ability to continue operations and the majority of employees were furloughed on Monday (4/20/2020).
 Since it is unclear when or if that furlough will end, I have decided to start a job search for a new role at the senior, lead, or engineering manager level.